 If the guest is a priest, use the term “Father” before his full name:

-The same etiquette rules apply here as with couples when it comes to inner vs. outer envelopes.
+The same traditional etiquette rules apply here as with couples when it comes to inner vs. outer envelopes.
 Outer envelopes follow the above suggestions.
 Inner envelopes either drop first names or just use first names—but only if you are very close with the individual.
 Here are examples of Inner envelope addressing etiquette for individuals:

 For a single female: